istio/istio.io/_docs/tasks/installing-istio.md

     ```bash
     kubectl get clusterrole
     ```
-If the message printed says "the server doesn't have a resource type "clusterrole"", go to the next step.
+If the message printed says 'the server doesn't have a resource type "clusterrole"', go to the next step.
 Otherwise, apply the RBAC configuration file.

     ```bash
     kubectl apply -f istio-rbac.yaml